 Can You Use Old Paint?

 If you made it this far, yes, use your old paint!
 Ready?
 Here is a post just on straining paint.

 How to use old paint: We are going to make it like new.

 To strain paint without buying anything, you can use an old nylon sock or ladies’ stockings.
 These strain very slowly but do work.
 We buy the large bag paint strainers (they do 5-gallons or less) and if we only used them for latex, we wash them and re-use many times.
 They are not expensive.
-Don’t let them dry up.
+Just don’t let them dry up.